 A Doctor in Memphis, Tennessee prescribed it for me in the early seventies and Dy-O-Derm was a life saver; it hid my secrets----perfectly.

-But…nothing lasts forever.
-Twenty years after finding the perfect cover-up, the Texas Pharmaceutical Company closed...quickly ending the shelve life of Dy-O-Derm forever.
+But--nothing lasts forever.
+Twenty years after finding the perfect cover-up, the Texas Pharmaceutical Company who provided the walnut stain--- closed---quickly ending the life of the walnut stain, forever.

 For months I searched for a replacement.
 I tried everything but nothing came close to solving my problem.
 My day of reckoning was also the day my problem ended.
 It became my most-teachable moment:

-Realizing this was a rare opportunity to start a dialogue with the student, I said “Marcus, I bet you didn’t know that the two of us share something rare….something that very few people, regardless of color….share.”
+Realizing this was a rare opportunity to start a dialogue with the student, I said “Marcus, I bet you didn’t know that the two of us share something extremely-rare.
+It’s something few people, regardless of skin color--share.”
 Marcus slowly turned, looked at me, and laughed contemptuously.

-I proceeded to discuss Vitiligo….and its rarity.
-I explained how the skin disorder is inherited and although it seldom causes health issues, the person with vitiligo must have the strength of Hercules to survive the stares and questions from strangers.
+I proceeded to discuss Vitiligo.
+I explained how the skin disorder is inherited and although it seldom causes health issues, the person with vitiligo must have the strength of Hercules to survive the stares and endless questions from strangers.